 According to the manufacturers, mistletoe extracts should be avoided in cases of known allergies to mistletoe preparations , in chronic granulomatous diseases, florid autoimmune diseases, and in immunosuppressive therapy [1, 2, 3, 4].
 In the case of acute inflammatory or highly febrile diseases, application should be paused until the signs of inflammation have subsided.

-According to Onkopedia guidelines, mistletoe therapy is not recommended for cancers which originate from the immune system (e.g. leukaemias, lymphomas) ; these indications are also considered off-label use.
+According to Onkopedia guidelines, mistletoe therapy is not recommended for cancers which originate from the immune system (e.g. leukaemias, lymphomas) ; these indications are also considered as off-label use.